Home Improvement Investment Tips (Do’s and Don’ts)

 This might be the most crucial aspect of a home improvement project.
 You must understand your project as a whole before starting in order to save yourself time and money in the long run.

 First, look into the potential costs of every aspect of your project, whether it be materials, installation, or hiring a professional.
 Once you have a general understanding of what your project will look like in terms of money, you should establish a budget.
 This will help prevent overspending, as well as help you make decisions down the line if an emergency pops up.
 Go into your project, knowing what you’re willing to sacrifice versus what you don’t want to go without.
-That’s exactly what I did with my office reno – I researched a ton – looked into all the DIYers who had already attempted a similar desktop and art ledge and only after I was well versed in the scope of work, did I attempt to work on my own.
+That’s exactly what I did with my office reno – I researched a ton – looked into all the DIYers who had already attempted a similar desktop and art ledge, and only after I was well versed in the scope of work, did I attempt to work on my own.

 It’s not a bad idea to give yourself a timeline for your project, but be sure to make it realistic.
 Anything is possible, and be prepared for surprises to arise.
-It’s especially not uncommon in older homes, to find hidden issues that you will need to fix, which can disturb your timeline.
+It’s especially not uncommon in older homes to find hidden issues that you will need to fix, which can disturb your timeline.
 Just remember to stay patient and positive, as once you complete your remodel, it will all be worth it.

-When looking into hiring a pro, it’s essential you’re thorough about it.
 Receive multiple quotes from various contractors, ask questions, and complete background checks.
 Understand that contractors’ prices reflect numerous aspects, such as materials, labor, and quality.
 In doing so, you can be sure you find the best fit for the job.

 Liz from Within the Grove knew when to hire out her project!